mGalarnyk/Python_Tutorials/Scrapy/README.md

 ![](https://github.com/mGalarnyk/Python_Tutorials/blob/master/Scrapy/Tutorial_Images/campaignLink.png)
 <br>

-The best way to see if our to make xpaths and to check if they work is to test it inside scrapy shell.
+The best way to to make xpaths and to check if they work is to test it inside scrapy shell.

 In terminal type (mac/linux):